apache/tvm-rfcs/rfcs/0010-target-registered-compiler-flow-customisation.md

     .set_attr<FTVMConstantUpdater>("UpdateConstants", EthosNConstantUpdater);
 ```

-Collecting all targets under the `Target` functionality (as opposed to registering additional `Target`s through the function registry using the namespace `relay.ext.`) and making it clearer which hooks apply to each target.
+Collecting all targets under the `Target` functionality (as opposed to registering additional `Target`s through the function registry using the namespace `relay.ext.`) and makes it clearer which hooks apply to each target.

 # Motivation
 [motivation]: #motivation

+We want to make external code generation (otherwise known as [BYOC](https://tvm.apache.org/docs/dev/relay_bring_your_own_codegen.html)) more modular; instead of going from a Relay `IRModule` to `runtime::Module` in one big step, you can break it into phases and make use of existing transformations between phases.

-Currently to introduce an external code generator (otherwise known as [BYOC](https://tvm.apache.org/docs/dev/relay_bring_your_own_codegen.html)), the entire compilation pipeline must be recreated; this is necessary for some targets but in the case of simply re-using existing libraries or introducing a function call to use for an operator it can become more than is necessary; to implement an external code generator requires going directly from Relay to a `runtime::Module` and re-implementing any compiler passes and code generation functionality rather than being able to extend upon the existing compiler infrastructure.
+Currently to introduce an external code generator, the entire compilation pipeline must be recreated; this is necessary for some targets but in the case of simply re-using existing libraries or introducing a function call to use for an operator it can become more than is necessary; to implement an external code generator requires going directly from Relay to a `runtime::Module` and re-implementing any compiler passes and code generation functionality rather than being able to extend upon the existing compiler infrastructure.

 The generated `runtime::Module` also exists outside of the main graph, meaning it can't be inspected in combination with other operators; this limits the effectiveness of techniques such as memory planning.
 By introducing the hook `RelayToTIR`, which is similar to the default `LowerTEPass` in that it returns TIR, it can be inspected by the memory planner and other analysis passes that only work at the TIR level.
 If all that is necessary is transforming into a flat `call_extern` (such is the case for the [CMSIS NN Softmax function](https://github.com/ARM-software/CMSIS_5/blob/develop/CMSIS/NN/Source/SoftmaxFunctions/arm_softmax_s8.c#L86)) then the hook may simply return that TIR to be collected by the host code generation.